novasamatech/parity-signer/docs/src/development/UOS.md

 This is interpretation of UOS format used by Parity Signer.
-Since upstream version of the published format diverges from actually implemented too much, this document was produced as repreesntation of current state of UOS format compatible with Parity Signer.
+Since upstream version of the published format diverges from actually implemented too much, this document was produced as representation of current state of UOS format compatible with Parity Signer.
 This document only covers networks compatible with Parity Signer (i.e. Substrate-based networks).
 This document also describes special payloads that are used for maintaining Parity Signer instance.